OCR-D/gt-repo-template/README.md

 ### Step 2

+* Create metadata data for your ground truth dataset.
-* Metadata is necessary to ensure that your repository is documented correctly.
-It is best to use the <a href="https://tboenig.github.io/gt-metadata/document-your-gt.html" target="_blank" rel="noopener noreferrer">metadata</a> form to record the metadata.
+* Metadata is necessary to ensure that your repository is correctly documented.
+Use the <a href="https://tboenig.github.io/gt-metadata/document-your-gt.html" target="_blank" rel="noopener noreferrer">metadata</a> form to record the metadata correctly.

 ### Step 3